EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

 ### 3. Write the introductory paragraph for the specific job

-Good stories begin with “Once upon a time there was a… that… and…”, a phrase that sets the context for a series of events and conflicts that will happen.
+Good stories begin with a “once upon a time there was a… that… and…”-like phrase that sets the context for a series of events and conflicts that will happen.
 This initial phrase catches the attention of the readers and engages them.
-The same happens with cover letters: your opening paragraph should situate recruiters regarding the job and company you are applying for, and attract them so they keep reading.
-One way to achieve this is to state, creatively, why you are interested in that particular job and company.
+The same happens with cover letters: your opening paragraph should situate recruiters regarding the job and company you are applying to and attract them so they keep reading.
+One way to achieve this is to state creatively why you are interested in that particular job and company.
 It shows that you didn’t simply copy a “cookie-cutter” cover letter that you are resending to many job applications.
-In this intro, you tie the first dots: your interests, as a software developer, and that job and company.
+In this intro you connect the first dots: your interests as a software developer and that job and company.

 Reread [this article](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/write-a-strong-focused-introduction-to-your-cover-letter.md), if you need a refresher about writing the introductory paragraph of a cover letter.